php/policies/feature-proposals.rst

 avoidance of doubt.
 The voting details (such as the voting period or interpretation of secondary votes) MUST NOT be changed after the vote opened.

-The voting period MAY be canceled within the first 2 days (48 hours) in case of severe issues with the RFC.
+The voting period MAY be canceled within the first 2 days in case of severe issues with the RFC.
 Canceling a vote is treated as a Major change thus triggers a new cooldown period.
 The title of all voting widgets MUST be changed to invalidate any votes that have been cast (e.g. by adding the suffix